Explore Nainital’s Must-See Gems

 Governor’s House

-Constructed in 1899 during the British rule, Governor’s House or Raj Bhavan is a marvelous structure built in Victorian Gothic style.
-In old days, it served as the residence of the Governor of north-western province and later the United Province.
-Governor’s House is an architectural marvel with beautifully manicured gardens, a large swimming pool and a golf course.
-At present, Governor’s House is used as a guest house for the Governor of Uttarakhand.
+Constructed in 1899 during British rule, the Governor’s House (Raj Bhavan) is a stunning structure built in Victorian Gothic style.
+It once served as the residence of the Governor of the North-Western Provinces and later the United Provinces.
+The Governor’s House features beautifully manicured gardens, a large swimming pool, and a golf course.
+Today, it is used as a guest house for the Governor of Uttarakhand.

 Hanuman Garhi

-Located at a distance of 3.5kms from Nainital at the south end of Tallital, Hanuman Garhi is a popular Hanuman Temple displaying the spiritual side of Nainital and its residents.
+Located 3.5 km from Nainital, at the southern end of Tallital, Hanuman Garhi is a popular temple dedicated to Lord Hanuman.
+It reflects the spiritual side of Nainital and is a serene place for worship and reflection.

 Kilbury